Introduction: Doctor Who's Tardis Child's Bunk Bed Removable Curtains

 Step 2: Tardis Outside Preparation, Panels and Side Construction

 The curtains are double sided, so I cut out 2 pieces for each section.
 For my bunk beds the measurements were:

 2 doors 46 x 118cms so you need to cut 4 pieces with 2.5cm seam allowance.

 1 side piece 98 x 118cms so you need 2 of these with 2.5 cm seam allowance.

 1 lower side piece for the front of the bed from the ladder to the doors 68 x 87cms so you will need 2 of these with 2.5cm seam allowance.

 1 lower side piece for the back of the bed for its entire length (Although this won't be seen from the back it allows the interior to be decorated.)
 You will need 2 pieces with 2.5cm seam allowance.

-For each piece I used a metal metre rule to mark with a pencil where the seams will be on all the pieces so I was aware of the working area I had available and then tacked down the seam allowance and pressed the side piece in half lengthways to help when positioning the panels..
+For each piece I used a metal metre rule to mark with a pencil where the seams would be on all the pieces so I was aware of the working area I had available and then tacked down the seam allowance for each separate piece and pressed the side piece which would be the side of the tar dis box in half lengthways to help when positioning the panels..

 The next step was to make the panels, 4 on each door and 8 on the side panel.I also made 6 more for the inside of the door panels.)